mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Vaccination Status

 If you've been vaccinated, you can check the status of your vaccination online.
-It usually shows up within a day or two, but could take several days to show up.
+It usually shows up within a day or two, but could take several days.
 Once you've received both doses of vaccine, be sure to [apply for the Immunization Card](#vaccine-cards).

 <a href="https://sharedhealthmb.ca/covid19/test-results/" class="button">COVID Vaccination Status</a>